Katacc/NuShell-config/README.md

 # NuShell-config

+I wanted to share my shell configuration for NuShell, so here it is!
+Feel free to use as you wish

 This is written and tested on windows machine, so make sure to change environment variables to match your system variables if you use different system. eg $user_name